cloud-demo-projects/demo-python/README.md

 ## Enable pytest
 - Go to VS code settings -> search for test and enable pytest
+- pytest gathers tests according to the naming convention.
+By default any file that is to contain tests must be named starting with test_, classes that hold tests must be named starting with Test, and any function in a file that should be treated as a test must also start with test_.

 ## Enable pycodestyle
 -  Go to VS code settings -> search for codestyle and enable